Published on 17, July, 2024

 These approaches included launching the cross-faculty Sustainable Futures’ Prize to highlight outstanding student projects that centre on sustainability, introducing green audits in assessments so students can consider their carbon footprint when creating work and the development of a new Art and Design Global Challenges Scholarship that aims to develop work connected to the 17 goals outlined in the United Nation’s 2030 Agenda for Sustainable Development - amongst many more.

 The faculty has also looked to partners outside the University which includes its collaboration with the British Academy of Film and Television Arts (BAFTA) Albert education partnership that teaches students the importance of creating sustainable content.
 Laura Middlemass, Sustainability Manager at the University, said: “Our overall vision is to ensure sustainability is embedded in all aspects of the University, so as well as considering the direct impacts of our estate it is crucial that we consider the wider impacts we can have on society.
 “We aim to thoroughly embed sustainability into the curriculum through teaching, experiences and assessment, to ensure that all students can contribute to a sustainable future whatever career they choose.
 “This initiative from the Faculty of Arts and Creative Industries really showcases what can be done when a cross-faculty approach is taken, looking at the wider purpose of the faculty and thinking about the most impactful and meaningful changes that can be made.”
 Judges at the Green Gown Awards said: "A truly innovative cross-faculty programme well aligned to the university strategy, simple and easy to replicate.
 This is a great example of a faculty within a university taking the lead and creating a group of learners who will be effective advocates for change.
 "The links to the Sustainable Development Goals (SDGs) are strong and the project goes beyond simply incorporating sustainability into the curriculum.
 The “Sustainable Futures” Prize to celebrate students’ work and the “green audits” are good examples of incentivising sustainable behaviours.
 The potential benefit for the students in their roles in future employment is easy to grasp.
 A very worthwhile entry."
-The winners of each category will be announced on November 13 at the Green Gown Awards Ceremony at Dynamic Earth, Edinburgh.
+The winners of each category were announced on November 13 at the Green Gown Awards Ceremony at Dynamic Earth, Edinburgh.
 If you are interested in how the University is moving to a sustainable future, find out more here.